 But Professor Jackson is mainly referring to sustainability in terms of how we in the developed world manage - or mismanage - the environmental consequences of our current lifestyles.

-And while the experience of music is sustaining is this also true of the business?
-This research was undertaken to address that question as it relates to touring, and to identify how to reduce the environmental impacts, specifically greenhouse gas emissions.
-The results provide fascinating insights, but more crucially, the evidence for the practical actions we propose to reduce those impacts.
+And while the experience of theatre is sustaining is this also true of the business?
+This research was undertaken to address that question as it relates to touring, and to identify how to reduce the environmental impacts.